kelseymok/co2-esp32-aws-iot-device/README.md

 I had this error when setting up the MQTT client.
 Recheck that all of the certificates are correct (Amazon RootCA1, Device Certificate, Device Private Key).
 It turns out that the `aws_iot_endpoint` that you get back from terraform looks something like `xxxxxx.iot.REGION.amazonaws.com` and is missing an `-ats` (required: `xxxxxx-ats.iot.REGION.amazonaws.com`).

 ### It's all broken
 Yes, this repo could benefit from some TDD.
-TBD.
+Next holiday, I get to delete it all and rewrite it with tests.